 Take the train

-This is the perfect transportation, especially if you’re visiting Paris, not just because it’s one of cleanest, but because it’s safe, fast and it connects the capital with other main cities like Brussels, London, Amsterdam or Barcelona in the blink of an eye.
+This is the perfect transportation, especially if you’re aiming to be a green traveler in the capital of France, not just because it’s one of cleanest, but because it’s safe, fast and it connects the capital with other main cities like Brussels, London, Amsterdam or Barcelona in the blink of an eye.

 Best option: The most common ones are the TGV and the Eurostar.